webplatform/ops/salt-master/README.md

 Here are a few node boot commands.
 I generally boot them in that order.

 Some VM must exist only once, below are the ones I generally summon.
-To know which names are sensitive, refer to [Nodes that MUST exist][#Nodes that MUST exist] section.
+To know which names are sensitive, refer to [Nodes that MUST exist](#Nodes that MUST exist) section.

-Copy essential files to the new salt master

-* ~/.ssh/
-* /srv/ops/salt-master/init.sh

-Then launch init.sh

-    RUNAS=dhc-user GROUP=dhc-user bash init.sh

-Once the three scripts in /srv/ops/salt-master/ are done, follow the instructions, we can launch new minions!

-From the new salt master, run;
+From the new salt master;

     export COMMON_OPTS="--image Ubuntu-14.04-Trusty --user-data /srv/ops/userdata.txt --key_name renoirb-staging"
     nova boot $COMMON_OPTS --flavor lightspeed --security-groups default masterdb